archangelstv/-Archangels-Prophecy-/README.md

 They tried to explain to me what was going to happen but I simply did not understand what they ment and they thought the Republicans would win.
 This would have brought civil war and the end of America.
 This is what I was told.
 But as you see the Angels fought on the side of the Democrats.
 Now the Angels make war on the Republicans.
-They use the weapon they have been using, the Corad 19 virus.
+They use the weapon they have been using, the Covid 19 virus.
 The Cavvines only work for a short while then the Corvid mutates bringing death and suffering to the Repub;ican Party and all it's members a lttle at a time.
      15 million will die by the end of this year.